jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 For example, in this codebase, we have provided two "Core" subdomains: `Cars` and `Bookings`.
 Together, these two subdomains alone are understood together to represent the "core" of a bounded context of borrowing cars with the "Car Sharing" domain.

-The other subdomains are all "Generic" subdomains, and form another more technical bounded context where they work together to provide consistency and rules that govern things like multi-tenancy, ownership and payment authority, etc:
+The other subdomains are all "Generic" subdomains, and form another more technical bounded context where they work together to provide consistency and rules that govern things like multi-tenancy, ownership and payment authority, etc.:

 - `EndUsers`, `Organizations`, `UserProfiles`, `Identities`, and `Subscriptions` are all generic subdomains related to the multi-tenancy and identity management within a typical SaaS product.
 - `Ancillary`, `Images` (and `Workers`) are all generic subdomains related to the operation of a typical SaaS product.